The Lying Life of Adults (TV series): Reception

+Critical response

-According to Metacritic, which assigned a weighted average score of 79 out of 100 based on 7 critics, the series received "generally favorable reviews".
+According to Metacritic, which assigned a weighted average score of 79 out of 100 based on 7 critics, the series received "generally favorable" reviews.
 Rebecca Nicholson of The Guardian wrote, "When I read The Lying Life of Adults, I thought of it as a very internal and inward-looking story, but this version breathes new life into it, turns it outwards, and adds a touch of rocket fuel."